-- A. written reprimands; - B. application of personnel policies, procedures, rules, regulations and statutes; - C. acts of reprisal against an employee for using the grievance procedure; - D. complaints of discrimination on the basis of race, color, creed, sex, religion, national origin, age, disability, or political affiliation; - E. any matter of concern or dissatisfaction to an employee if the matter is subject to the control of agency management, except those listed in the following section as non-grievable; - F. performance review ratings to the extent they affect an employee's employment status or compensation; - G. permanent relocation of an employee as a disciplinary measure, and/or where the employee can present substantive evidence that the management decision to relocate the employee was arbitrary or capricious; - H. dismissal or adverse action taken against an employee who reports an alleged improper governmental action to a State investigative body as defined in Mississippi Code Annotated § 25-9-171.
+- A. written reprimands; - B. application of personnel policies, procedures, rules, regulations and statutes; - C. acts of reprisal against an employee for using the grievance procedure; - D. complaints of discrimination on the basis of political affiliation, race, color, handicap, genetic information, religion, national origin, sex, religious creed, -age, or disability; - E. any matter of concern or dissatisfaction to an employee if the matter is subject to the control of agency management, except those listed in the following section as non-grievable; - F. performance review ratings to the extent they affect an employee's employment status or compensation; - G. permanent relocation of an employee as a disciplinary measure, and/or where the employee can present substantive evidence that the management decision to relocate the employee was arbitrary or capricious; and - H. dismissal or adverse action taken against an employee who reports an alleged improper governmental action to a State investigative body as defined in Mississippi Code Annotated § 25-9-171.